lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 * Joint position, defined in  model space coordinate system.
 * Joint orientation, defined also in model space coordinate system.
 The orientation in fact is a quaternion whose w-component is not included.

 Before continuing explaining the rest of the file let’s talk about quaternions.
 Quaternions are four component elements that are used to represent rotation.
 Up to now, we have been using Euler angles \(yaw, pitch and roll\) to define rotations, which basically define rotation around the x, y and z angles.
-But, Euler angles present some problems when working with rotations, specifically you must be aware of the correct order to apply de rotations and some operations can get very complex.
+However, Euler angles present some problems when working with rotations: specifically, you must be aware of the correct order of applying rotations and some operations can get very complex.

 This where quaternions come to help in order to solve this complexity.
 As it has been said before a quaternion is defined as a set of 4 numbers \(x, y, z, w\).
 Quaternions define a rotation axis and the rotation angle around that axis.